 - Soft-bodied mollusc with eight tentacles

 - Distinguished by two bright blue spots on the sides of its body that mimic eyes.
-The large blue spots are to confuse predators into thinking those are its actual eyes.
+The large blue spots are there to confuse predators into thinking those are its actual eyes

-- Body is a mottled brown, but like other octopi, it can change body color and texture
+- Body has mottled brown coloration, but like other octopi, it can change body color and texture

 - Northern California to Baja California, Mexico

-- Prefer rocky reefs, canyon ledges, small caves, even abandoned pipes!
+- Prefers rocky reefs, canyon ledges, small caves, even abandoned pipes

 - Limpets, black abalone, snails, clams, hermit crabs, small fishes

 - Moray eels, harbor seals, sea lions

 - The two-spot octopus typically lives for one year, and dies after having offspring.
 But they can live up to 2 years in captivity.

 - They hatch out of the egg fully capable of hunting and feeding themselves!